douglasteeple/RoboND-Perception-Project/README.md

 - I created a python ros node that subscribes to /sensor_stick/point_cloud topic.
 - I create publishers and topics to publish the segmented table and tabletop objects as separate point clouds
 - I applied Euclidean clustering on the table-top objects (after table segmentation is successful)
-- I create a XYZRGB point cloud such that each cluster obtained from the previous step has its own unique color.
-- I published the colored cluster cloud on a separate topic `pcl_cluster`.
 ```
 	# Euclidean Clustering